 On the Berlin subway, university student Cheryl gets off at her stop in the deserted subway station and is pursued by a mysterious, masked man.
 Rather than attacking her, the man offers her tickets to a free screening at the Metropol, an isolated and recently renovated local cinema.

-Cheryl talks her friend Kathy into going with her.
-At the crowded theater, they meet two preppy college boys, George and Ken, who take an immediate liking to the girls.
+Cheryl talks to her friend Kathy into going with her.
+At the crowded theatre, they meet two preppy college boys, George and Ken, who take an immediate liking to the girls.
 The four sit together in the auditorium.